Changes to Federal Financial Aid Rules

 Direct Unsubsidized loans are offered by the federal government through the Department of Education.
 The interest rate for new Direct Unsubsidized loans is determined annually, based on the 10-year Treasury bill plus 3.6 percent.

-The interest rate for loans with disbursement dates between July 1, 2023 and June 30, 2024 is 7.048 percent fixed for the life of the loan.
-Direct Unsubsidized loans are capped at $20,500 per year and are available to students regardless of financial need.
+The interest rate for loans with disbursement dates between July 1, 2025 and June 30, 2026 is 7.94 percent fixed for the life of the loan.
+Direct Unsubsidized loans are capped at $50,000 per year for incoming students regardless of financial need.

 • Private Loans